charlesrobsampson/shavian-translator/readme.md

 Stick the file you want to convert in the `app/input` folder.
 Right now only `.epub` and `.txt` files are supported.

-Either rename the file to `input.whatever` or run change the env var to reflect the name of the file you want to convert.
+Either rename the file to `input.whatever` or run it and change the env vars to reflect the file you want to convert.

-The defualts are:
+The defaults are:
  - `INPUT_FILE=input`
  - `INPUT_FORMAT=epub`